secnot/rectpack/README.md

 * packer.**pack**():
-  When in offline mode starts packing process.
+  Starts packing process (only for offline mode).

 * packer.**rect_list**():
-  Returns the list of packed rectan represented by the tuple (b, x, y, w, h, rid)
+  Returns the list of packed rectangles, each one represented by the tuple (b, x, y, w, h, rid) where:
-  * b: Index for the bin where the rectangle was packed
+  * b: Index for the bin the rectangle was packed into
   * x: X coordinate for the rectangle bottom-left corner
   * y: Y coordinate for the rectangle bottom-left corner
   * w: Rectangle width
   * h: Rectangle height
-  * rid: User provided ir or None
+  * rid: User provided id or None

 ## Supported Algorithms